-He hopes to complete his final year of college, and he is the captain of the cross-country team this season.
+Reynolds is the captain of the cross-country team this season and hopes to complete his final year of college.
 But even though he is running, and running well for one with his medical history, pain has not been a stranger.

-Recently he has been bothered by a sore quadriceps muscle in his leg.
-Though he ran and finished in 27th place at the Oct.
-17 Cal Poly San Luis Obispo invitational cross-country meet, Coach Larsen said that "up until the last few minutes I thought he shouldn't run.
+Recently he has been bothered by a sore quadricep muscle in his leg.
+Though he placed 27th at a Cal Poly San Luis Obispo invitational cross-country meet Oct.
+17, Larsen said that "up until the last few minutes I thought he shouldn't run."

 Reynolds has had better showings in cross-country this season.
-He finished ninth in a UCLA all-comers meet, 13th at the Fresno State invitational and 15th at the Stanford invitational.
+He finished 13th at the Fresno State invitational and 15th at the Stanford invitational.